The leptonic di-flavor and di-number violation processes at high energy $\mu^\pm\mu^\pm $ colliders: Discussions and Summary

 \section{Discussions and Summary}

-Owing to the progresses on the relevant techniques for building a very high energy $\mu^\pm\mu^\mp$ collider in a not very great circle ring may be realized in near future, so in comparison with building such a very high energy $\mu^\pm\mu^\mp$ collider, a very high energy $\mu^\pm \mu^\pm$ collider in a not very great circle ring will be able to be built without any serious technical difficulty.
-Thus now it is time to investigate the important physics, such as the lepton di-flavor violation (LFV) processes $\mu^\pm \mu^\pm \rightarrow e^\pm e^\pm $, $\mu^\pm \mu^\pm \rightarrow \tau^\pm \tau^\pm $ and the lepton di-number violation (LNV) processes $\mu^\pm \mu^\pm \rightarrow W_i^\pm W_j^\pm$ ($i,\;j=1,\;2$) etc, at the very high energy $\mu^\pm \mu^\pm $ colliders.
-All of these processes are forbidden in the SM, the observations of these processes are sensitive to the nature of the neutral leptons (including neutrinos), such as whether they are of Dirac or Majorana, and to shed the lights on the LFV and LNV physics at TeV energy scale as well as the doubly charged Higgs in certain new physics (NP) models etc. In the above sections we quantitatively evaluated the NP contributions to these processes and explored their interesting features in the framework of cataloging the involved NP into three types.
-Namely we consider the constraints from the existent experiments via choosing possible and typical values of the relevant parameters appearing in the theoretical formulas, and calculate out the numerical results and present them in figures properly.
-Here in this section we are discussing the results and making a summary.
-We will summarise the physics senses in observing the LFV di-lepton processes and the LNV di-boson processes at TeV energy scale $\mu^\pm \mu^\pm$ colliders.
+If it is feasible to build a high-energy $\mu^+\mu^-$ collider in future when the progresses on the relevant techniques are achieved, then to build a very high energy same-sign $\mu^\pm \mu^\pm$ collider should have no additional serious technical problems.
+Therefore, it is crucial to investigate important physics phenomena, such as lepton di-flavor violation (LFV) processes $\mu^\pm \mu^\pm \rightarrow e^\pm e^\pm $, $\mu^\pm \mu^\pm \rightarrow \tau^\pm \tau^\pm $ and the lepton di-number violation (LNV) processes $\mu^\pm \mu^\pm \rightarrow W_i^\pm W_j^\pm$ ($i,\;j=1,\;2$) etc, at very high energy $\mu^\pm \mu^\pm $ colliders.
+All of these processes are forbidden in the SM, the observable of these processes is sensitive to the nature of the heavy neutral leptons and neutrinos, e.g. the LFV and LNV physics at TeV energy scale and the doubly charged Higgs in certain new physics (NP) models.
+In this regard, we have performed quantitative evaluations of the NP contributions to these processes and explored their essential characteristics by categorizing the involved NP factors into three types.
+Taking into account the constraints imposed by existing experiments, we have computed and appropriately presented the numerical results in figures.
+This section will provide brief discussions of the obtained results and summarizes the significance of observing LFV di-lepton and LNV di-boson processes at TeV-scale $\mu^\pm \mu^\pm$ colliders.